 Suffolk University allows graduates of the certificate program to apply 12 graduate credit waivers and six credits for graduate course requirement waivers toward a Master in Public Administration.
 The credit waivers, equivalent to four graduate classes, account for approximately one third of the total credits needed for a degree.

-Clark University allows graduates of the certificate program to apply credits towards a Master in Public Administration at Clark.
-The transfer credits, equivalent to three graduate classes, account for approximately one fourth of the total credits needed for a degree.
+Clark University allows graduates of the certificate program to apply 2 course credits towards the 10 course degree requirement for a Master in Public Administration degree at Clark.
 Additionally, graduates of the certificate program receive a 30% discount on their tuition for the MPA program.

 Suffolk University’s Moakley Center for Public Management began a human service management certificate program in partnership with the Providers’ Council in 2002.
 More than 350 future leaders have graduated from the Suffolk University and Providers’ Council program.
 For more information about Suffolk University’s Moakley Center for Public Management, please visit www.suffolk.edu.